bytex-solutions/snamp/docs/updating.md

 ```

 There is alternative ways to verify Resource Adapter update:
-* Print `bundle:list` and verify that `SNMP Resource Adapter` bundle exist
+* Print `bundle:list` and make sure `SNMP Resource Adapter` bundle exists
 * Inspect log using `log:display -n 10` or ` log:exception-display ` command in the shell console

 ## Update Resource Connector
-Resource Connector can be updated in the same way as Resource Adapter.
+Resource Connector can be updated with the same approach as Resource Adapter.
 See instructions above for more details.

 Note that Resource Connector or Resource Adapter can be updated without shutting down SNAMP.
-Updating component on the single node in cluster causes cascade update on all nodes.
-Therefore, there is no influence on availability.
+Updating component withing the single node in cluster causes cascade update of all the nodes.
+There are no availability issues.

 ## Update SNAMP Platform
 SNAMP Platform is a core set of OSGi bundles with basic SNAMP functionality.